About Washington School

 Washington families also have access to a rich array of District-wide programs, including:

 - The First Steps Preschool, which serves more than 200 preschoolers through programs for at-risk and special needs children, and a general tuition-based community program.
-Apollo also serves as one of the District's community preschool sites.
+Washington also serves as one of the District's community preschool sites.

 - Free ESL classes for parents and Bilingual Parent Advisory Council.